 The idea behind RefluxStop is that it tackles two ‘malfunctions’ that lead to reflux:

 1. The first event includes an anatomical misalignment of the Angle of His (the acute angle created between the cardia at the entrance to the stomach, and the oesophagus) allowing for the reflux of stomach contents to enter the oesophagus.
 The Angle of His forms a valve preventing the reflux of duodenal bile, enzymes (pepsin) and stomach acid from entering the oesophagus.

 2. The second event allows the lower oesophageal sphincter (LES) to enter the chest resulting in weaker pressure combined with abnormal breathing resulting in acid reflux.

 The claim is that the surgical placement of RefluxStop will address these malfunctioning events.

-Because RefluxStop is placed on the outside of the stomach top fundus wall it reconstructs the angle of it and reinforces the top part of the stomach (fundus) by invagination of the device in the pocket created out of the anterior wall of the fundus.
+Placing RefluxStop on the outside of the stomach top fundus wall achieves the reconstruction of the angle of the stomach top fundus wall and reinforcement of the top part of the stomach (fundus) by invaginating the device into the pocket created from the anterior wall of the fundus.

 Is it safe?

-According to Implantica, the device is safe with no serious adverse events reported.
+According to Implantica, the device is safe as there have been no reports of serious adverse events associated with it.
 A CE mark approval was granted in August 2018, on the strength of a multi-centre clinical investigation in which the safety and effectiveness of the device in patients was demonstrated.

 How effective is it?